My Experience with 2e (AHDH+HIGH IQ>145)

 In addition to these specifics, I had also addressed deeper issues too, less concrete:

 • Finding Balance In My Day — I cannot just hyperfocus every day.
-I still need to eat and train physically, hike with my dogs,
+I still need to eat and train physically, hike with my dogs, handle numerous aspects of work, and juggle normal daily tasks.
+I had to learn — over years — how too achieve this.

 • Learning How To Switch Tasks Effectively — It took me almost 10 years to train myself to do this.
-I literally thought I was just weak, since nobody else seemed to ave this problem.
+I literally thought I was just weak, since nobody else seemed to have this problem.

 • The Order of My Daily Ritual — Order matters.
 Especially with ADHD.
 I tried a thousand permutations and combinations of my daily schedule.
 There is a right time to eat, train, work, create, relax, and sleep for every person.